department-of-veterans-affairs/vets-website/_vre/family-members.md

 - Select "Additional Benefits."
 - Select "Vocational Rehabilitation and Employment Program."
 - Apply for "Education and Vocational Counseling.”

-- If you are eligible, you will be invited to meet with a Vocational Rehabilitation Counselor.
+If you are eligible, you will be invited to meet with a VRC.

 If the Veteran or Servicemember in your family is not yet using VR&amp;E benefits and services, he or she may apply online using [eBenefits](https://www.ebenefits.va.gov/sep/web/guest/vocational-rehabilitation-employment).